-Ibiene: We are told that game of golf is a jealous game that demands time, dedication and attention; we are also aware that you run a few big-time companies and ventures how are you able to combine these and yet maintain a healthy life with family, relatives and friends?
+Ibiene: We are told that the game of golf is a jealous game that demands time, dedication, and attention; we are also aware that you run a few big-time companies and ventures how are you able to combine these and yet maintain a healthy life with family, relatives, and friends?

 Adokiye: Golf truly is a jealous game for a number of reasons.
 Apart from the fact that it rewards concentration and commitment like others games, it has a lot to do with your temperament.
 It is among the few physical sports where ‘being in the zone’ is necessary to excel.
 This makes it very endearing to the analytical mind as well as anyone who loves challenges.
 It is a unique sport in a lot of respects.
 One that is most striking is that Irrespective of the fact that you are playing with and against other players, your real engagement is with the ball and your clubs under varying atmospheric elements that are part of the obstacles.
 Also note that it is a sport that you can also play alone since your first opponent is the course.
 You play very well and are encouraged to come back to play again or you play badly and are challenged to come back and do better.
 It is a very difficult task describing the effect golf has that makes it jealous, it is best experienced.

-Ibiene: Kindly share some life principle we can learn from playing golf?
+Ibiene: Kindly share some life principles we can learn from playing golf.